w3c/wcag3/guidelines/groups/images-and-media/image-alternatives/image-alternatives-style-guide.md

 ::assertion-recommended

-* Section labels relevent to image alterantives, or
+* Section labels relevant to image alternatives, or
 * Copy or snapshot of the style guide

 :::example